 Nutri-Gold is a biosolids to land application program managed by EPCOR.
 Since 1979 the Nutri-Gold program has provided farmers with liquid biosolids from the

 Clover Bar Lagoons.

-All municipalities that provide sanitary drainage services treat wastewater in order to return water to its source and manage the biosolids that remain.
 In the City of Edmonton, biosolids are generated by the Gold Bar Wastewater Treatment Plant (GBWWTP) and the

 Alberta Capital Region Wastewater Commission (ACRWC).

 Biosolids greatly reduce dependence on commercial fertilizers, improve soil structure, reduce erosion and improve the soil's ability to absorb and retain water.

 Properly prepared biosolids provide a rich source of the essential fertilizer elements needed by plants.
 These nutrients include carbon, phosphorus, potassium, nitrogen, sulphur, selenium, iron, magnesium, boron, copper and zinc.

 Farmers within a 70 to 100 km radius of the

 Clover Bar Biosolids Recycling Facility can participate in the Nutri-Gold program.

 Biosolids are delivered right to the farmers' fields in a semi-liquid state by large tanker trucks and are professionally spread onto fields by specialized contractors hired by EPCOR.
 EPCOR is responsible for safely delivering and applying the biosolids.
 Farmers in the program are not charged for the biosolids creating significant savings on fertilizer use.

 To apply for the program fill out the

 Land Location Submission Form and email the completed form to